dokku/dokku/docs/configuration/domains.md

 # list custom domains for app
 dokku domains:report node-js-app

-# delete all domains for app
+# clear all custom domains for app
 dokku domains:clear node-js-app

 # remove a custom domain from app